-Part VI of the MLI (Articles 18 to 26) enables countries to include mandatory binding treaty arbitration (MBTA) in their CTAs in accordance with the special procedures provided by the MLI.
+Part VI of the MLI (Articles 18 to 26) enables countries to include mandatory binding treaty arbitration in their CTAs in accordance with the special procedures provided by the MLI.

-Unlike the other articles of the MLI, Part VI applies only between jurisdictions that expressly choose to apply Part VI with respect to their tax treaties.
-Currently, 30 countries, including Portugal, have committed to adopting and implementing MBTA in their CTAs.
+Unlike the other Articles of the MLI, Part VI applies only between jurisdictions that expressly choose to apply Part VI with respect to their tax treaties.
+Of the 94 jurisdictions that signed the MLI, 30 opted in for mandatory binding arbitration.